RichardlWilson/Black-Jack/README.md

 I had a lot of fun with this one.
 I like to create more of a GUI even though it is just a console or text based game.

-Kinda has the feel of an early 90's dos game.
+Kind of feels like an early 90's MS-DOS game.

 The key points I picked up from this project:

 • Creating and using classes with methods.

 • Passing arguments to functions and methods.

 • Organizing code to be more easily read.

 • Pep8 guidelines

 • Plan out the game before coding.

 # Preview